-When you get behind the wheel, accidents can happen.
+When you get behind the wheel, car accidents can happen.
 How you handle it after the fact is very important.
-You’ll likely face doing paperwork, filing insurance claims, and dealing with the other party that’s involved.
+You’ll likely face doing paperwork, filing auto insurance claims, and dealing with the other party that’s involved.
 Knowing how to report an accident can help lower your stress and possibly save you money.

 One of the most common steps after a collision is alerting the DMV and police.
 Each state has its own requirements for how and when you should disclose an accident.
-Some might not even need you to report it at all, except in certain conditions.
-You must know when you need to report an accident in your state so you don’t accidentally commit a crime or incur fines.
+Some only need to be informed if certain conditions are met.
+You must know when incident reporting is required in your state so you don’t commit a crime or incur fines.

 Who to File an Accident Report With